ggebbie/IsopycnalSurfaces.jl/README.md

 * Core functionality: Take a profile (water column) of temperature and salinity on pressure coordinates and transfer onto a vertical coordinate of density

-* Main interface:
+# Main interface:

-`function vars2sigma(vars,p,p₀,σgrid;spline_order,linearinterp,eos)`\
+`function vars2sigma(vars,p,p₀,σgrid;spline_order,linearinterp,eos)`

 Input a Dictionary of variables (`vars`) that may have 1D or 3D arrays, \
 a 1D vertical input coordinate (`p`), the reference pressure (`p₀`), \
 the output vertical grid (`σgrid`).
 Optional keyword arguments are the order of spline interpolation (`splorder`), a logical argument to force linear interpolation (`linearinterp`), and the equation of state type (`eos`).
 All variables are output to a Dictionary on isopycnal surfaces (`varsσ`).

-* Equations of state include\
+# Equations of state
-- "EOS80" from UNESCO 1980 (Saunders et al. 1980)\
+- "EOS80" from UNESCO 1980 (Saunders et al. 1980), following  gher-ulg/PhysOcean.jl \
-- "JMD95" from Jackett and McDougall 1995, used with MITgcm\
+- "JMD95" from Jackett and McDougall 1995, following gaelforget/MITgcmTools.jl\

-* Future work:
-- Allow 3D or 4D input fields
-- Permit input vertical coordinate to be pressure or depth
-- Equation of state "TEOS10" from IOC et al. 2010
+# Documentation and tests

 * This Julia package is in early development and breaking changes are expected.